abhishekunique/weirdl_franka_interface/README.md

 and ensure that a new polymetis server is running before continuing.

 ## TODO
-Resolve 'Get called buffer size' which repeatedly prints a growing buffer size to the terminal log.
-Doesn't seem to affect functionality but Sasha didn't see it

 Make it so we can vary image size as a flag to robot-env

-go to rest, rename to randomize position, just take some random actions at center

 clean up get observation, just return all info and remove viz and demo collection flags

-Add demo collection script to repo